-More Juice Recipes With Celery
+More Celery Juice Recipes

-The produce department is filled with lots of colorful, healthy fruits and vegetable to juice!
+The produce department has lots of colorful, healthy fruits and vegetable to juice.
 Don't get totally hung up on just celery.
-Celery is the base for many of my juice recipes.
 If you're looking for recipes with celery, try my Morning Glow Carrot Celery Juice, the Dandy Detox Green Juice, or my Ruby Root Beet Juice.